thanhnamit/ntn-blog/content/post/2021-01-15-opentelemetry-observability-part1.markdown

 #### Tracing remote calls and propagating inter-process context

 In a lot of situations, our service will need to call an upstream service, hence this is an ideal point for instrumentation.
-In Shortenit case, `api-shortenit-v1` calls `grpc-alias-provider-v1` using Grpc protocol.
-As you might guess, there will be two spans created, one on the caller side and one on the receiver side.
+In Shortenit case, `api-shortenit-v1` calls `grpc-alias-provider-v1` using gRPC protocol.
+As you might guess, there will be two spans created, one on the caller's side and one on the receiver's side.

 ![Cross boundaries](/img/posts/2021-01-15-crossprocess.png 'Cross boundaries')